 How can I have an Education course prerequisite cleared?

 Students are responsible for meeting and/or clearing all prerequisites for any course in which they plan to enroll in prior to their registration date.
-Prerequisite evaluation can take up to 5 business days to complete so please plan ahead by submitting your request at least 2 weeks prior to your registration period to avoid registration delays.
+Prerequisite evaluation can take up to 5 business days to complete so please plan ahead by submitting your request at least 4 business days prior to registration period to avoid registration delays.